eternaldensity/Sandcastle-Builder/README.md

 - some timing fixes to ensure every NP really contains 1000 mNP
 - remove top-level vertical scrollbar if page is zoomed out far enough

+### ED:
+- fix up some issues with the border colour thing
+- Swedish gramma fix (it's still Greek to me)

 ## 3.31

 ### Waveney: